Toronto Market Report

 Etobicoke and the West End

-Etobicoke and the West End, defined by TRREB as communities W01 thru W10, forms the entire western portion of the Toronto municipality, with overall resale activity more or less in line with Midtown Toronto.
+Etobicoke and the West End, defined by TRREB as communities W01 thru W10, forms the entire western portion of the Toronto municipality, with similar resale activity to Midtown Toronto.
 Along Lake Ontario, the neighbourhoods of Roncesvalles, High Park, Mimico, and Long Branch are vibrant, densely populated, and growing fast, with condos and apartments making up a greater share of the current housing mix.
 Being relatively close to Downtown West and surrounded by parks and waterfront, this sub-region within Etobicoke will continue to see new development and housing intensification efforts.

 North of the Gardiner highway, Etobicoke neighbourhoods such as Sunnylea and Princess Rosethorn have a greater share of freehold properties, featuring more spacious lots and suburban qualities than what is found in Toronto or even South Etobicoke.
 With the Humber River weaving its way through the city, Etobicoke features a multitude of trails, parks, and golf courses, while also offering shopping, entertainment, and quick access to Toronto.
 For these reasons, it has historically been a popular place for those in downtown Toronto to “give up the city dream” and upgrade to a family home complete with two-car garage.
 Collectively, Etobicoke's current housing mix is split equally between freeholds and condos, although condos continue to grow in prominence.

-To start the year, the average sale price in Etobicoke was around one million dollars, more or less flat year-over-year.
-However, when normalizing for shifting housing mix across different periods, both freeholds and condos in Etobicoke are up 2% from a year ago.
-Freeholds in Etobicoke ended the quarter at $1,349K, roughly twice the price of an Etobicoke condo at $675K in Q1-2024.
-Etobicoke inventory has fallen to start the new year, with freehold inventory approaching a seller's market at just under two months.
-Like other parts of Toronto, properties in Etobicoke are also taking a long time to sell at 27 days on average.
+During the third quarter, the average sale price in Etobicoke was around $1,015K, up 3% year-over-year.
+However, when normalizing for shifting housing mix across different periods, freeholds are up 2% while condos in Etobicoke are down 1% from a year ago.
+Freeholds in Etobicoke ended the quarter at $1,345K, roughly twice the price of an Etobicoke condo at $666K in Q3-2024.
+Etobicoke inventory fell to start the new year but has risen for both property types in the second and third quarters, although freehold inventory remains relatively tight at 2.3 months.
+Like all regions in Toronto, properties in Etobicoke are also taking longer to sell than a year ago, now 27 days on average with condos taking 10 days longer to sell than Etobicoke freeholds.

 Community Overview